MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 ```

 ##### Static and instance properties
-Similar to fields and methods, MIDL 3.0 supports both instance
-properties and static properties.
-Static properties are declared with
-the `static` modifier prefixed, and instance properties are declared without it.
+Similar to methods, MIDL 3.0 supports both instance properties and static properties.
+Static properties are declared with the `static` modifier prefixed, and instance properties are declared without it.

 #### Methods
 A *method* is a member that implements a computation or action that